Project-Books/book-project/STYLEGUIDE.md

 #### 4 Spaces, no tabs

-4 spaces should be used for indentation.
-This is clearer than 2 spaces (more than 4 is extraneous).
+Four spaces should be used for indentation.
+This is clearer than two spaces (more than four is extraneous).

 This also applies to CSS.

 #### Aligning method calls

-An exception to the above 4 spaces indentation rule is aligning method calls (see below).
+An exception to the above four spaces indentation rule is aligning method calls (see below).
 This can improve readability.

 ```java
 // good